Ravichandran Ashwin: County career

+Franchise career

 Indian Premier League

 Ashwin was signed as a domestic player by Chennai Super Kings (CSK) for the inaugural season of the Indian Premier League (IPL) in 2008.
 He made his debut for the Chennai Super Kings during the 2009 season and represented the team for eight consecutive seasons till 2015.
 His break through season came in 2010 when he took 13 wickets to help Chennai win their first IPL title and qualify for Champions League Twenty20.
 Chennai won the Champions league title in 2010 with Ashwin being named player of the series.
 Ashwin was the fourth highest wicket taker with 20 wickets in the 2011 Indian Premier League season, helping Chennai win a second consecutive title.
 Ashwin won his second Champions League Twenty20 title in 2014 with CSK.
 Ashwin took 90 wickets from 97 matches in the IPL across eight seasons for the Super Kings.

 Following the two-year suspension of Chennai Super Kings and Rajasthan Royals, two new franchises Rising Pune Supergiants and Gujarat Lions were established for the 2016 Indian Premier League season.
 Supergiants picked Ashwin as one of their five draft picks on 15 December 2015 for ₹75 million.
 He took ten wickets in the 2016 season before being ruled out of 2017 season due to an injury.
 In the 2018 player auction, Ashwin was picked up by Punjab Kings for ₹75 million.
 He was appointed as captain of Punjab for the 2018 season.
 In March 2019, in a match against Rajasthan Royals, Ashwin ran out a batter "backing up" (Jos Buttler), reigniting a debate around the mode of dismissal.
 This ultimately led to a rule change by MCC that the Law on running out the non-striker would be moved into Law 38 (Run Out) rather than Law 41 (Unfair Play).

 Ahead of the 2020 season, Ashwin was traded to Delhi Capitals.
 He took 13 wickets in the season and was the fourth highest-wicket taker in the team.
 Delhi retained him for the 2021 season.
 In the 2022 IPL Auction, Ashwin was bought by the Rajasthan Royals for ₹50 million.
 During the group stage match against Lucknow Super Giants in the 2022 season, he tactically retired out in the 19th over, becoming the first cricketer in IPL to do so.
 He took 12 wickets and scored 191 runs to take Rajasthan to the finals of the 2022 season.
 In April 2022, Ashwin became only the second off-spinner after Harbhajan Singh to take 150 wickets in IPL and is the joint-fifth highest-wicket taker in the league alongside Sunil Narine with 180 wickets.
 In the 2025 player auction, Ashwin was picked up by the Chennai Super Kings for ₹97.5 million.
 After one season with the Super Kings, he announced his retirement from IPL on 27 August 2025.